-To pursue further the illustration and evaluation of ProteoBayes at a larger scale, we provided in \Cref{tab:effect_size_variance} a thorough analysis of mean differences computation for various effect size and variance combinations.
-One can notice that, in all cases, we recover values that are, on average, remarkably close to the true mean difference.
-As expected, increasing the variance in the data would result in larger credible intervals are the computed posterior distributions adapt to the higher uncertainty context.
-Even though this issue is often pointed out in the literature, p-values coming from the t-test in these experiments seem particularly uninformative in this context.
-Their values are so close to 0 that it is generally difficult to assess how much the two groups are close, with an adequate degree of caution.
-Moreover, these results were all computed for a sample size equal to 5, though it is well known that p-values can change dramatically depending on sample size, regardless of the true underlying difference between groups.
-A drawback that is often associated with Bayesian methods lies in the increasing computational burden compared to frequentist counterparts.
-However, by leveraging conjugate priors in our model and relying on sampling from analytical distributions to conduct inference, we managed to maintain a (univariate) algorithm as quick as t-tests in practice, as illustrated in \Cref{tab:running_time}.
-As expected, the multivariate version is generally slightly longer to run as we need to estimate covariance matrices that typically grow quickly with the number of peptides simultaneously modelled.
-That said, let us point out that we can still easily scale up to many thousands of peptides in a reasonable time (from a few seconds to minutes).
+A drawback often associated with Bayesian methods is the greater computational burden compared to frequentist counterparts.
+However, by leveraging conjugate priors in our model and sampling from analytical distributions for inference, we maintained a (univariate) algorithm that was as quick as t-tests in practice, as illustrated in \Cref{tab:running_time}.
+As expected, the multivariate version generally takes slightly longer to run as we need to estimate covariance matrices, which typically grow quickly with the number of peptides simultaneously modelled.
+That said, notice that we can still easily scale up to thousands of peptides in a reasonable time (from a few seconds to a few minutes).